 Godly sorrow brings repentance that leads to salvation and leaves no regret, but worldly sorrow brings death~ 2nd 7:10

-Mostly because there are so many different levels of regret.
-Some regrets are minor in the grand scheme of things.
+There are a million different kinds of regret.
+Some regrets are no big deal in the grand scheme of life and eternity.
 Missed opportunities to do good or an occasional overindulgence (AKA taco night at my house) are lamentable for entirely different reasons.
-However, none of those scenarios leads to the kind of grief that steals our joy and keeps us stuck in destructive emotional and spiritual patterns.
+However, neither leads to the kind of grief that steals our joy and keeps us stuck in destructive emotional and spiritual patterns.

-Other regrets are tougher to reconcile because some regrets are by their very nature trickier to overcome.
 A missed opportunity to do good can typically be made-up at another time and the consequences of most indulgences can be remedied with a little extra exercise.
-Other choices are less easily overcome.
-We might deeply regret getting married and/or divorced, our chosen career path, the choice to have (or not have) children, or a great big sinful decision that simply cannot be undone.
+Other choices more complicated.
+Perhaps we deeply regret getting married and/or divorced, our chosen career path, the choice to have (or not have) children, or a great big sinful decision that simply cannot be undone no matter how much we wish it could be.

 Whatever the cause, regret can quickly become psychologically and spiritually debilitating.
 This is especially true if we allow ourselves to get stuck in the quagmire of “what if” and “if only” thinking.
-When this happens, we spend an inordinate amount of time wondering what life would look like if only we had made another decision or wishing we had taken another route in life.
+When we get caught in the trap of “what if’s”, we spend an inordinate amount of time wondering what life would look like if only we had made another decision or wishing we had taken another route in life.

 “What if” and “if only” thinking is a pointless waste of energy because it keeps us stuck in the past and focuses our energy in an introspective, navel gaze-y kind of way that will never actually change anything.
 To the best of my (admittedly limited) knowledge even God cannot change the past.
 Consequently, there is nothing to be gained by wishing we could do something that even the Omnipotent Maker of the Universe cannot (or chooses not) do.